krakend/krakend-documentation/authorization/client-credentials.md

   - backend
 ---

  Through the **OAuth 2.0 Client Credentials Grant**, KrakenD can do a **2-legged OAuth2 flow**, which means that the gateway requests to your authorization server an access token before reaching the backend's protected resources.
+This token is passed in the "Authorization" header.
 The token refreshes when needed.

 The client credentials **authorize KrakenD, as the client, to access the protected resources**.